jonnor/agree/doc/braindump.md

 References '[lemmas](https://en.wikipedia.org/wiki/Theorem#Terminology)', a theorem-prover concept, as part of their solution.

-## Contracts as executable, provable coding style
+# Contracts as executable, provable coding style

-Mostly 'coding style' today is about fairly trivial things like syntax, including rules around naming, whitespace, blocks etc.
+Mostly `coding style` today is about fairly trivial things like syntax, including rules around naming, whitespace, blocks etc.
 These can to an extent be enforced (or normalized) using modern syntax tools.